Lakeshore Aikido Club

 *

-Enroll with a friend and both of you get 20% discount for the first year!
+Enroll with a friend and both of you get 20% discount for the first two monthly dues!

 Upon registration, new students will also receive a complementary copy of the unique Lakeshore Aikido Club Student Manual.

-The Lakeshore Aikido Club welcomes everyone to start a new course in Aikido dedicated to beginners, adult and young adult.
+Every first Monday of the month, the Lakeshore Aikido Club welcomes everyone to start a FREE introduction to Aikido lesson dedicated to beginners (adult and young adult).
 Please join us and embrace this modern Japanese martial art in a friendly and welcoming community in the heart of Evanston!

 Aikido is a modern Japanese martial art (DO) based on the idea of harmonizing (AIKI) with your opponent to peacefully resolve conflict.
 The goal is subduing not harming.
 The Aikido practitioner uses circular movements and joint locks to redirect an attacker's force and neutralize them.
 Aikido training is physically demanding, but it doesn't rely on strength.
 It emphasizes developing endurance, flexibility, stability, and situational awareness.
 Aikido is a non-competitive activity, and there are no tournaments.
 Instead, students work with partners to improve their techniques.
 These include throws, strikes, pins, and joint locks.
 The goal is to use the attacker's momentum against them.